robinrendle/robinrendle.com/_posts/2018-04-08-advice-for-a-young-systems-designer.md

 title: Advice for a young systems designer
 date: 2018-04-08 19:05:00 -07:00
 tags:
   - front-end development
   - web design
   - design systems
-- featured
 city: San Francisco
 country: California
 extract: There are no heroes or parades for you in this line of work.